Skip to main content

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

-Find a PT Near You!
+Find a PT Near You

-• A previous running injury
+• History of any previous running injury.

 How Does It Feel?